GeorgGrech/watermarked-clip-viewer/README.md

 The base video viewer uses [Video.js](https://github.com/videojs/video.js/).
 The watermark uses a modified version of the [Video.js Watermark](https://github.com/xbgmsharp/videojs-watermark) plugin by xbgmsharp.

+It should be noted that the dependence on an external browser means that this solution is not tamperproof, and the watermark can be deleted via Inspect Element.
+For greater safety, the solution would be ideally deployed as a standalone application.

-The example can be viewed by opening `example\index.html`
+The example can be viewed by downloading this project and opening `example\index.html`